vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 son-in-law, Harapāladeva, against the Sultan of Delhi and whose miserable death at the hand of Khusraw Khān is described in the Nuh Sipihr by Amīr Khusraw.
 27 There is nothing to suggest an identity with Rāghava, brother of Trivikrama, who features in the Kevala–Narasim. ha Temple Ramtek Inscription No. 2.

-The main part of the inscription is concerned with the eulogy (Māhātmya) of Rāma and his most holy abode, the Sind¯ura Mountain (i.e. Rāmagiri, or Ramtek) (vv.
+The main part of the inscription is concerned with the eulogy (Māhātmya) of Rāma and his most holy abode, the Sindūra Mountain (i.e. Rāmagiri, or Ramtek) (vv.
 39–116).
-As such, the text provides an early, and what is more, datable forerunner of the Sind¯uragirimāhātmya of which only a late eighteenth century version in 16 chapters is now available (recently edited by S.M.
+As such, the text provides an early, and what is more, datable forerunner of the Sindūragirimāhātmya of which only a late eighteenth century version in 16 chapters is now available (recently edited by S.M.
 Ayachit and hereafter referred to by the siglum SM).
 28

 In order to discover a way of crossing the unfathomable ocean of existence, Rāghava addressed his guru (vv.
 35–37).
-In response the latter recites the Sind¯uragirimāhātmya.
+In response the latter recites the Sindūragirimāhātmya.
 The guru starts proclaiming that of all ten avatāras of Vis.ṇu, Rāma is the foremost (v.
 39).
 He lives on this mountain, also called Tapam. giri, together with Hanumat (v.
 40).
 Before (prāg) Rāma (i.e. in the Kr.tayuga), the mountain was resorted to by Narasim. ha, who killed the ‘en emy of the gods’ (i.e. Hiraṇyakaśipu) here.
-His blood gave the mountain its red colour (sind¯ura), hence the name Sind¯uragiri (v.
+His blood gave the mountain its red colour (sindūra), hence the name Sindūragiri (v.
 42).
 Thus Rāma and Narasim. ha appear to be the two principal gods of this tīrtha.

 After these introductory remarks, Rāghava’s guru seems to expose the trans mission of the Māhātmya.
 It would seem that Agastya (‘who had protected the ocean by keeping it in his mouth’, v.
 44) heard the story in Brahmā’s